 Some of the common complaints are:

-When users decide to look for Constant Contact alternatives or a new Mailchimp alternative, these are usually their pain points that have led to such a decision.
+When users look for Constant Contact alternatives or a new Mailchimp alternative, these are usually the pain points that drive the decision.

 Power users and agencies normally do the following:

-Some agencies also take the liberty to experiment with other Constant Contact-style platforms or more integrated suites when their clients outgrow basic ESPs.
+Some agencies also take the liberty of experimenting with other Constant Contact-style platforms or more integrated suites when their clients outgrow basic ESPs.

 When you have outgrown the features of Constant Contact vs Mailchimp and want to step up, you might think of:

-These usually offer more complex customer journeys, integrated CRM, and more detailed reporting, but at the same time, they can also increase the price and complicate the usage.
+These usually offer more complex customer journeys, integrated CRM, and more detailed reporting, but they can also increase costs and complicate usage.

-When the budget is limited, small ESPs can be a solution both as a Mailchimp alternative and a Constant Contact alternative.
-They may take a step back in terms of ecosystem strength or advanced features, but they lower the expenses for simple newsletter-driven programs.
+When the budget is limited, small ESPs can be a viable alternative to both Mailchimp and Constant Contact.
+They may take a step back in ecosystem strength or advanced features, but they reduce costs for simple newsletter-driven programs.

 If you leave Constant Contact or Mailchimp: